Skip to main content

 • How does that metaphor guide what you expect or how you use it?
 What does it leave out?

-• Choose one common word used to describe AI (e.g., learns, thinks, hallucinates).
+• Choose one common word used to describe what generative AI appears to be doing (e.g., learns, thinks, hallucinates).
 Where have you seen or heard it?
 What assumptions does it carry?
-How might that word shape what you expect the model to do or how much you trust it?
+How might that word shape what you expect from the model or how much you trust it?

 • When you ask a model a question, what do you imagine is happening on the other side?